Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

 Table \ref{tab:bugfixtype} presents the types of bugs leading to bug-fix code changes.
-The most common types of bugs in the GPT-generated code are algorithmic and logic errors (especially in C/C++), code maintainability issues, and interface and dependency management issues.
-Additionally, we discover that among 102 code snippets with bug-related modifications, 12 have comments indicating that most of the code is generated by ChatGPT, and 5 are flagged as potentially buggy or requiring testing.
-This indicates that these code snippets often involve complex coding tasks ChatGPT struggles to handle initially, requiring developers to modify or add more human-written code.
-Furthermore, when this code is uploaded to GitHub, it might not undergo thorough testing, making these code snippets more susceptible to bugs.
-For example, in the ``quality-tester'' project, the code comment for the GPT-generated file ``main.py'' \footnote{\url{https://github.com/jmacenka/quality-tester/blob/3c1427f5e8138efb37f151e13800af0b209dda6d/src/quality-tester/main.py}} shown in Figure \ref{fig:bug-fix-change} is: ``\textit{\# Approx. 90\% of the code was generated by ChatGPT, and it is not really ‘beautiful' but should only be functional and quick \& easy.}'' The GPT-generated code shown in Figure \ref{fig:code-fix-before} contains an algorithmic logic error, where the ``\texttt{check\_usb}'' function in lines 21-27 directly uses ``\texttt{os.listdir}'' to get a directory list without verifying the directory's existence.
-In a subsequent code commit \footnote{\url{https://github.com/jmacenka/quality-tester/blame/58bda5a800bd3c51c045db5e3a68640930d26ca9/src/quality-tester/main.py\#L44-L45}}, a bug fix is applied to this code to correct the algorithmic logic error (commit message: ``\textit{Fixed bug that tester did not execute when no USB device was ever connected.}'').
-The fix, shown in lines 27-28 of Figure \ref{fig:code-fix-after}, involves adding an ``\texttt{os.path.exists(usb\_dir)}'' check in the original ``\texttt{check\_usb}'' function, ensuring that the directory exists before attempting to list its contents.
+The most common types of bugs are algorithmic and logic errors, interface and dependency management issues, and grammar and semantic errors.
+Additionally, we discover that among 56 code snippets with bug-related modifications, 6 have comments indicating that most of the code is generated by ChatGPT, and 3 are flagged as potentially buggy or requiring testing.
+This suggests these snippets may involve complex tasks that ChatGPT struggles to handle, requiring developers to modify or add human-written code.
+Additionally, when uploaded to GitHub, this code might not undergo thorough testing, making it more susceptible to bugs.
+For example, in the ``quality-tester'' project, the code comment for the GPT-generated file ``main.py'' ~\cite{quality-tester-commit-3c14} shown in Figure \ref{fig:bug-fix-change} is: ``\textit{\# Approx. 90\% of the code was generated by ChatGPT, and it is not really ‘beautiful' but should only be functional and quick \& easy.}'' The GPT-generated code shown in Figure \ref{fig:bug-fix-change} contains an algorithmic logic error, where the ``\texttt{check\_usb}'' function in lines 12-17 directly uses ``\texttt{os.listdir}'' to get a directory list without verifying the directory's existence.
+In a subsequent code commit ~\cite{quality-tester-commit-58bd}, a bug fix is applied to this code to correct the algorithmic logic error (commit message: ``\textit{Fixed bug that tester did not execute when no USB device was ever connected.}'').
+The fix, shown in lines 17-18 of Figure \ref{fig:bug-fix-change}, involves adding an ``\texttt{os.path.exists(usb\_dir)}'' check in the original ``\texttt{check\_usb}'' function, ensuring that the directory exists before attempting to list its contents.